pikvm/pikvm/docs/on_boot_config.md

 A number of other parameters can be applied in the same way as with Wi-Fi.

+!!! note
+    The parameters must be specified strictly each on a separate line.

 * `FIRST_BOOT=1`<br>
     Triggers initialization of the first OS startup.
 The following actions are performed: